zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/3-labs-prepare-data-sources/prepare-data-sources.md

 ## Introduction

-This lab walks you through the steps to prepare the sample data that will be used to perform sentiment analysis, in this case a set of hotel reviews.We will also create the buckets and databases to save the processed data.
+This lab walks you through the steps to prepare the sample data that will be used to perform sentiment analysis, in this case, a set of hotel reviews.
+We will also create the buckets and databases to save the processed data.

 Estimated Time: 60 minutes